ynohat/node-rdbql/docs/intro.md

 ## Parameters

-You're bound to use parameters in your SQL.
+You're bound to use parameters in your SQL (no pun intended).
 The library makes it easy to do so, using the _$_ method.
 When your query is rendered, each bound parameter is substituted with a "?", and added to the positional parameter list.

-which supports two distinct syntaxes:
+Two different syntaxes are supported.

 ### Single literal